Lekesoldat/skillsprint/README.md

 5. Add your user to to the admin list in [user-utilities](https://github.com/Lekesoldat/skillsprint/blob/03bcdc3a7be94a163c63c1657f1a134099c72ffb/src/utils/seeds/utils/user-utilities.ts#L18)

-6. Run `pnpm seed-tasks` to seed the database with some tasks and your user.
+6. Run `pnpm tasks-seed` to seed the database with some tasks and your user.

 7. Open a browser and go to http://localhost:3000